dandange8005/Ultra-Essentials/docs/building-course/learning-modules-folders.md

+# Planning Your Content - Learning Modules and Folders

 The main structure of an Ultra course is in the **Content area**, organised within **Learning Modules** and **Folders**.

 - **Learning Modules** are a special type of folder designed for collections of learning materials and activities.
 Students navigate sequentially through a linear structure, almost like an e-book, enhancing the 'flow' of reading and learning.